 Important aspects of governance, transparency and accountability, e?governance? applications, models, successes, limitations, and potential; citizens charters, transparency & accountability and institutional and other measures.

-The brutal murder of a woman life convict in the Byculla women’s prison in Mumbai recently has brought the focus back on custodial violence, especially the vulnerability of inmates to authoritarian behaviour.
+In news: The brutal murder of a woman life convict in the Byculla women’s prison in Mumbai recently has brought the focus back on custodial violence, especially the vulnerability of inmates to authoritarian behaviour.

 The issues range from prisoners’ rights, health, hygiene and access to legal aid, to the condition of women inmates and their children.